What is Digital Delivery Verification?

 Digital Delivery Verification allows you to automatically schedule payouts to your Carriers.
 It’s an additional layer of checks that piggy-backs on the existing Advanced Inspection Type.

-When a Shipper creates an order with SuperPay Payment Term, the inspection type on the order will default to Advanced + Digital Delivery Verification and cannot be changed.
+When a Shipper creates an order with SuperPay Payment method, the inspection type on the order will default to Advanced + Digital Delivery Verification and cannot be changed.

 When carrier picks-up/delivers the load, Digital Delivery Verification will verify the following: